rake-compiler/rake-compiler-dock/README.md

     user@host:$ ls pkg/*.gem
     your-gem-1.0.0.gem  your-gem-1.0.0-x64-mingw32.gem  your-gem-1.0.0-x86-mingw32.gem

-The installed cross rubies can be listed like this:
+Or non-interactive:

-    $ rake-compiler-dock bash -c 'rvmsudo rake-compiler update-config'
+    user@host:$ rake-compiler-dock bash -c "bundle && rake cross native gem"

-The environment variable `RUBY_CC_VERSION` is predefined and includes all these cross ruby versions:
+The environment variable `RUBY_CC_VERSION` is predefined as described [below](#environment-variables).

-    $ rake-compiler-dock bash -c 'echo $RUBY_CC_VERSION'    # =>  1.8.7:1.9.3:2.0.0:2.1.6:2.2.2

-Overwrite `RUBY_CC_VERSION`, if your gem does not support all available versions.
+If necessary, additional software from the Ubuntu repositories can be installed, prior to the build command.
+This is local to the running session, only:

+    sudo apt-get update && sudo apt-get install your-package

 You can also choose between different executable ruby versions by `rvm use <version>` .
 Current default is 2.2.

 ### Add to your Rakefile

 To make the build process reproduceable for other parties, it is recommended to add rake-compiler-dock to your Rakefile.
 This can be done like this:

     task 'gem:windows' do
       require 'rake_compiler_dock'